Meet the cast of BBC One’s A Suitable Boy - TheNewsTrace

 Who’s Mahesh Kapoor?
 Maan’s politician father, he strongly disapproves of his youthful son’s infatuation with a courtesan.

 The place have I seen Ram Kapoor earlier than?
-The Indian tv presenter and actor is probably greatest identified for his roles as Jai Walia in the TV sequence Kasamh Se, and as Ram Kapoor in Bade Achhe Lagte Hain.
+The Indian tv presenter and actor is maybe finest recognized for his roles as Jai Walia in the TV collection Kasamh Se, and as Ram Kapoor in Bade Achhe Lagte Hain.
 He additionally hosts the Indian model of The Bachelorette.

 Gagan Dev Riar performs Pran Kapoor